-Parties may proceed to file a matrimonial application for divorce on a normal track if they have not been able to agree on the fact that the marriage has irretrievably broken down.
+Parties may proceed to file a divorce application on a normal track if they have not been able to agree on any of the following:

 It is therefore best for parties (and their children) if they can agree on how to move forward with a divorce.